imperva/dsfkit/README.md

 ## Installation Software Location and Versioning

 When using eDSF Kit there is no need to manually download the DSF installation software, eDSF Kit will do that automatically based on the Sonar, DAM and DRA versions specified in the Terraform example.
+In order to be able to download the installation software during deployment, you must request access beforehand.
+See [Prerequisites](#prerequisites).

 The latest DSF version, Q1 2023, is recommended.
 This includes the following version of the DSF sub-products: